 The MEng Engineering Mathematics with Study Abroad degree gives you the fantastic opportunity to spend your third year overseas at one of our partner universities.
-Visit Global Opportunities to find out more about where you can study abroad.
+Visit the Centre for Study Abroad to find out more about where you can study abroad.

 You could also kick-start your career by choosing the MEng Engineering Mathematics with a Year in Industry degree, designed to provide students with professional engagement in a structured and supervised environment to build upon knowledge and skills gained during their first two years of study in an industrial context.